HabanaAI/vllm-fork/scripts/README.md

     Used to select HPUs and to set NUMA accordingly.
 It's recommended to set for cases with 4 or less HPUs.
 -d  Data type, str, ['bfloat16'|'float16'|'fp8'|'awq'|'gptq'], default='bfloat16'
+    Set to 'fp8' if -q or environment variable 'QUANT_CONFIG' is provided.
+-q  Path to the quantization config file, str, default=None
+    default=./quantization/<model_name_lower>/maxabs_quant_g2.json for -d 'fp8'
+    The environment variable 'QUANT_CONFIG' will override this option.
 -i  Input length, int, default=1024
 -p  Max number of prefill sequences, int, default=8192/input_min -o  Output length, int, default=512